 Although today’s metal roofs are designed to withstand decades of abuse from extreme weather, some metal can still be dented by large hail or falling branches.
 It’s really all about choosing the right type of metal.
 Aluminum and copper, for example, are both softer and therefore more prone to this type of damage than, say, steel.

 As you can see, metal roofing cons are often just misconceptions.
-With the right metal roofing contractor on your side, you can easily make a metal roof the perfect new addition to your home and reap the benefits of metal roofing in the process.
+With the right local roofing contractor on your side, you can easily make a metal roof the perfect new addition to your home and reap the benefits of metal roofing in the process.

 For more information, just contact us today.